Canon 1Ds vs Nikon D7500

 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not offer wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds and the Nikon D7500?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1Ds: